Replication terminator Tus family

-Tus, also known as terminus utilization substance, is a protein that binds to terminator sequences and acts as a counter-helicase when it comes in contact with an advancing helicase.
+Tus (terminus utilization substance), also known as a ter-binding protein, is a protein that binds to terminator sequences and acts as a counter-helicase when it comes in contact with an advancing helicase.
 The bound Tus protein effectively halts DNA polymerase movement.
 Tus helps end DNA replication in prokaryotes.
+They function by binding to DNA replication terminator sequences, thus preventing the passage of replication forks.
+The termination efficiency is affected by the affinity of a particular protein for the terminator sequence.